 On the Edge of the Everglades – Picayune Strand

-While boondocking in our RV at Picayune Strand State Forest, we learn that it is the site of one of Florida’s biggest property scams as well as one of its largest restoration efforts for the Everglades.
+While boondocking in our RV at Picayune Strand State Forest, we learn that it is the site of one of Florida’s biggest property scams ever.
+Additionally, we learn it’s one of its largest restoration efforts for the Everglades.

 Picayune Strand State Forest – Camping